Genivia/RE-flex/README.md

    [Tiger Compiler](https://assignments.lrde.epita.fr/tools/reflex.html).
 2. The RE/flex C++ regex engines are used by [ugrep](https://ugrep.com).

-The RE/flex lexical analyzer generator accepts Flex lexer specifications and seamlessly integrates with Bison parsers.
+The RE/flex lexical analyzer generator extends Flex++ with Unicode support, indent/dedent anchors, lazy quantifiers, word boundaries, functions for lex and syntax error reporting and other new features.
 RE/flex is faster than Flex and much faster than regex libraries such as Boost.Regex, C++11 std::regex, PCRE2 and RE2.
 For example, tokenizing a 2 KB representative C source code file into 244 tokens takes only 8.7 microseconds:

 <table>
 <tr><th>Command / Function</th><th>Software</th><th>Time (μs)</th></tr>